UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

     when installing your prefered packages.

 For example, [Kaggle](https://www.kaggle.com/) publishes a Python 3 API that can be used to interact with Kaggle datasets, kernels and competition submissions.
-You can search for the package on the `default` channels but you will not find it!
+You can search for the package on the `defaults` channels but you will not find it!

 ~~~